 Outie and Innie emerged from an initial collaboration with queer actor Xiaodi, who was asked to be photographed across three constructed states: one emphasizing her body, one presenting her in masculine style clothing, and another reflecting her everyday appearance.
 This requirement, an imposed fluidity of presentation tied to role, context, and expectation, prompted a deeper inquiry into the conditions of performativity embedded not only in acting, but in daily life.

-From this starting point, the project expands into a broader investigation of how identity is negotiated through layers of presentation, particularly within queer experience.
+From this starting point, the project expands into a broader investigation of how identity is negotiated through layers of presentation, particularly within queer experiences.
 Outie and Innie thus begins with a practical photographic brief, but unfolds into a reflection on the quiet, persistent labor of aligning the self with the roles one is asked, or required, to play.

-• This project is featured on Der Greif – Guest Room: Jo.
+- The project is featured on Der Greif – Guest Room: Jo.
 Trujillo Argüelles & María Santoyo in July, 2025